torvalds/linux/Documentation/virt/kvm/api.rst

 :Returns: 0 on success, -1 on error

 Define which vcpu is the Bootstrap Processor (BSP).
 Values are the same as the vcpu id in KVM_CREATE_VCPU.
-If this ioctl is not called, the default is vcpu 0.
+If this ioctl is analt called, the default is vcpu 0.
 This ioctl has to be called before vcpu creation, otherwise it will return EBUSY error.